• Skip to primary navigation

 • In a large oven proof skillet, cook chopped bacon until brown.
 Remove to paper towel lined plate.

 • In a medium bowl, whisk together eggs, gruyere, sage and salt and pepper.
 Add 1 tablespoon of oil to the skillet with the sweet potatoes and pour egg mixture into skillet.
-Cook over medium heat using a rubber spatula to pull eggs from the sides of the skillet.
+Cook over medium heat using a rubber spatula to pull eggs from the sides of the skillet to the center.
 Cook for about 1-2 minutes until he eggs are partially cooked.
 Remove from heat and add bacon and goat cheese.

 • Place in oven for about 3 minutes until the eggs are set and the top has started to brown.
 Sprinkle with chives prior to serving.